An Android Material Design 3 Theming and Dynamic Color Tutorial

 .Code language: HTML, XML (xml)

-Build and run the app and note that the layout is now using a theme that matches the wallpaper color.
-Place the ThemeDemo app into the background, return to the Wallpaper & styles settings screen and choose a different wallpaper.
-Bring the ThemeDemo app to the foreground again at which point it will have dynamically adapted to match the new wallpaper.
+Build and run the app and note that the layout uses a theme matching the wallpaper color.
+Place the ThemeDemo app into the background, return to the Wallpaper & styles settings screen, and choose a different wallpaper.
+Bring the ThemeDemo app to the foreground again.
+At this point, it will have dynamically adapted to match the new wallpaper.

 Summary

-In this chapter, we have made use of the Material Theme Builder to design a new theme and explained the steps to integrate the generated theme files into an Android Studio project.
-Finally, the chapter demonstrated how to implement and use the Material You dynamic colors feature of Android 12.
+In this chapter, we have used the Material Theme Builder to design a new theme and explained the steps to integrate the generated theme files into an Android Studio project.
+Finally, the chapter demonstrated how to implement and use the Material You dynamic colors feature.